Gertkeno/Gertkeno.github.io/portfolio/10_intro.md

 ----------------

 My first attempt at a proper 2D game is working-titled "Ant Farm".
-It's a idle increment game using resource collection in such games as Starcraft or Age of Empires.
+It's a idle increment game using resource collection in such games as *Starcraft* or *Age of Empires*.
 I argue it's still in development because I want to convert it from 2D to 3D as a opportunity to study Vulkan.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/vvI1iAd-gqo" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>